-The Hanover recognizes the risks climate change poses to our environment, the implications of increased weather severity on our customers, and the impact our employees have on the environment as they perform their job functions and commute to and from work.
-The financial risk that climate change brings to The Hanover primarily relates to the impact it may have on the frequency and/or severity of weather events, and the resulting impact those events have on the property and casualty coverages we provide.
-An internal risk assessment concluded that the largest climate change risk to the organization would stem from changes to the Atlantic hurricane patterns and our largest areas of exposure are the Northeast and Texas.
+The Hanover recognizes the risks climate change poses to our environment, the implications of increased weather occurrences and severity on our customers, and the impact our employees have on the environment as they perform their job functions and commute to and from work.
+The financial risk that climate change brings to The Hanover primarily relates to the impact it may have on the frequency and/or severity of weather events, and the resulting impact those events may have on the property and casualty coverages we provide.
 Our greatest defense to the potential impacts of climate change on our business is to manage our exposure concentrations in any one geographic area, leverage external and internal catastrophe and other models, and utilize reinsurance.